geoffscott/dev-env-base/README.md

 https://cloud.google.com/compute/docs/instances/managing-instance-access#add_oslogin_keys
 Enable the OS Login instance
-Grant the necessary IAM roles
+Grant the necessary IAM roles - nothing to do here if you already have the Owner role.
-Create an SSH key pair
+Create an SSH key pair - use Termius to do this
 Add custom SSH keys to user accounts

 Create a GCP account, enable billing